 Advanced Backup Guide¶

-A backup of PhotoPrism should include, at a minimum, the files in your originals folder and a copy of the index database.
-We also recommend backing up the storage folder so that you don't need to recreate the thumbnails and your backup includes all config files.
+At a minimum, a backup of PhotoPrism should include the files in your originals folder and a copy of the index database.
+We also recommend backing up the storage folder so that you don't need to recreate any thumbnail or sidecar files, and your backup includes the complete configuration.

 You can create an index SQL backup by running this command in a terminal: